Meet the forest's inhabitants

 Forest muse

 During our walk, we came across the following in order of appearance.
-Frederick Vass, Head of the Forest Department at Brussels Environment.
-David Cubon, Director of the Sonian Forest Foundation.
-Madalyn Hammond, Nature Guide, with the voice of Katrina sickle, and the voices of several lovers, users, and residents of the forest, Theresa, Chris, and John.
+Frederick Vaes, Head of the Forest Department at Brussels Environment.
+David Kuborn, Director of the Sonian Forest Foundation.
+Madeline Hammond, Nature Guide.
+With the voice of Katrina Sichel, and the voices of several lovers, users, and residents of the forest, Teresa, Chris, and John.
 Written and directed by Anne Versailles.
-Final mixing, Bastien Hidalgo Ruiz, produced by Caskin for Brussels-Environment.
+Final mixing, Bastien Hidalgo Ruiz, produced by Kascen for Brussels Environment.

 During our walk, we came across the following in order of appearance : Frederick Vass, Head of the Forest Department at Brussels Environment.
 David Cubon, Director of the Sonian Forest Foundation.
 Madalyn Hammond, Nature Guide, with the voice of Katrina sickle, and the voices of several lovers, users, and residents of the forest, Theresa, Chris, and John.